upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 1. **Preserve User Intent in Natural Language**:
   - Create a natural language query that closely matches the user's input, rephrasing only for clarity or to improve search relevance.
   - For example, if the user inputs "movies that take place in the sea or the ocean," the natural language query could be "movies set in the sea or ocean."

+2. **CRITICAL: Do Not Add Movie Title Examples to Queries**:
+  - **INCLUDE** specific movie titles ONLY if the user explicitly mentions them in their query (e.g., "movies like Blade Runner")
+  - **DO NOT** add your own movie title examples or references when the user hasn't mentioned specific movies
+  - Focus on describing the concept, theme, setting, or characteristics the user is looking for
+  - **Example of WRONG approach**: For "movies that take place in someone's mind" → "movies set inside a character's mind, dream world, subconscious, or mental landscape (e.g., Inside Out, Inception, Eternal Sunshine of the Spotless Mind)"
+  - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "movies set inside a character's mind, dream world, subconscious, or mental landscape"
+  - **Example of ACCEPTABLE approach**: For "movies like Blade Runner" → "movies like Blade Runner with cyberpunk themes, dystopian future settings"

 ## Important
 - You will be provided with an index definition that tells you that tells you what the index name is and the definition of each of the property.